In This Hub:

 If you move the word 'target' up close to the shooter (right in front of the three arrows), even with variation in aim, there's a good chance of getting hit.
 Because when it's that close, the word target covers most of the lateral area.

 On the other hand, if you move the word 'target' to the top of the illustration, it would only fill about 1/6 of the possible area the bullet could go (due to bad aim).
 So the further away you are from the shooter -- even on the pie slice -- the less likely you are to get shot.

 Incidentally, we did the math on this and discovered that at 15 feet a pistol canted just FIVE degrees will miss a human sized target.
 We then went out to the shooting range and confirmed this.
 Aim at the X and then bend your wrist just a bit so the gun barrel moves about five degrees You'll hit the paper, but you won't hit the silhouette.
 The greater the distance, the less the degree needs to be to entirely miss the target.

-The further from the shooter, the bigger the possible area the bullet can go -- and the greater the chances of him missing.
+The further the target is from the shooter, the bigger the possible area the bullet can go -- and the greater the chances of him missing.
 This is why -- even though it isn't an optimal strategy -- even running straight away from a shooter can save your life.

 As can hunkering down as you run.
 Thereby making yourself a smaller target.
 The smaller target profile you present, by both distance and crouching, the greater his chances are of missing.
 That having been said, you still want to get off the pie slice ASAP.